sammyne/the-rust-programming-language/chapter16/README.md

   - **1:1**: a language calls the operating system APIs to create threads, one operating system thread per one language thread
   - **M:N**: there are `M` green threads per `N` operating system threads, where `M` and `N` are not necessarily the same number
     > Programming language-provided threads are known as *green* threads, and languages that use these green threads will execute them in the context of a different number of operating system threads
-- runtime codes are included by the language in every binary
+- Runtime codes are included by the language in every binary
-- the Rust standard library only provides an implementation of 1:1 threading
+- The Rust standard library only provides an implementation of 1:1 threading

 ### Creating a New Thread with `spawn`
 - To create a new thread, we call the `thread::spawn` function and pass it a closure containing the code we want to run in the new thread